murphytarra/Dispersive_Read/README.md

 Reflectometry is a measurement technique which enables spin readout of an electron without collapsing its wavefunction, and can be used in a variety of systems.
 One such system in which reflectometry can be used measurement of the spin of a quantum dot or a series of quantum dots.
 Previous analysis of this system has been completed for a two level system coupled with a superconducting resonator, whereby the rotating wave approximation (RWA) is used.

 This package is a tool which allows you to simulate the Dispersion Readout for Multilevel Systems, without the use of the RWA.
-Here the susceptibility of a double quantum dot (DQD) is calculated using  a cicuit QED formalism and sweeps are carried out over a range of different magnitudes and magnetitudes of detuning and a plot of the spectrum is simulated.
+Here the susceptibility of a double quantum dot (DQD) is calculated using  a cicuit QED formalism and sweeps are carried out over a range of different magnetic fields and magnetitudes of detuning and a plot of the spectrum is simulated.

 For further information on the simulation and derivation, please read: